A heterocyclic organic compound, its derivatives are thymine, cytosine and uracil.

 A crystalline compound found in nucleic acids, coenzymes, nucleotides and nucleosides.

-In benzene there are sigma bonds and delocalized pi bonds between carbon atoms.
+In benzene there are sigma bonds and delocalised pi bonds between carbon atoms.

 A biologically and practically important organic compound.